 Writing is a recursive process.
 Writers must often refer to the steps of the writing process throughout a writing project:

-Once you have determined your topic and thesis, you can start to determine the structure of your essay by creating an outline.
+No matter how you structure your essay, create a detailed outline that fits the model (or mix of models) that you have chosen.
 Your detailed outline should include notes on what support you plan to use for each component of the essay, so that you can use the outline as a reminder and guide during the drafting process.

-If, for instance, you were writing an argumentative essay about adoption, you might state the following opinion:
+If, for example, you were writing an argumentative essay about adoption, you might state an opinion like this.

 It's important to protect children who are put up for adoption, but when couples, individuals, and deserving children wait years for the bureaucratic wheels to turn and bring them together, something must be changed.

-Then, if you added a fact to support your argument, you would need to make it clear that that's what you were doing, as shown below:
+Next, if you added a fact to support your argument, you would need to make it clear that that's what you were doing, as shown in the example below:

 Though most adoptions in the U.S. take less than three months to finalize, exceptions abound, including 10% that take a whopping two years, or more (Adoptive Families, 2014).

-As a result of the objective tone and and the parenthetical reference at the end of this last sentence, the reader would understand that you were presenting this as a fact rather than your opinion.
+As a result of the tone and the lack of keywords like "needs" and "obviously," the reader shouldn't need the parenthetical reference at the end of this last sentence to understand that you are presenting this as a fact rather than your opinion.

-Outlines for argumentative research papers are useful guides that can help writers to avoid writer's block, but all writers must remember that an outline is a guide not a contract, meaning it should be revised as needed to make the best possible argument.
+Outlines for argumentative research papers are useful guides that can help writers to avoid writer's block.
+However, all writers must remember that an outline is a plan, not a contract, and that the outline should be revised as needed to make the best possible argument.
 Trust the writing process and remember that you'll have time to revise and edit more than one draft.

 There are two kinds of plagiarism:

-In addition, there isn't much difference between the two for writers who plagiarize, as the penalties are often the same.
+Although people sometimes distinguish between the two kinds of plagiarism in composition, it doesn't matter whether the act was intentional or unintentional from the plagiarized author's perspective.
+In addition, there isn't much difference between the two for writers who plagiarize: the penalties are often the same.
 Each form of plagiarism is a failure to live up to the responsibility of all writers to treat their sources ethically and accurately.